-Reports and accounts completed by schools for submission to the Authority are to be prepared on the same accounting basis as the Authority's financial accounts, that is on an accruals accounting basis, as detailed in the Authority's financial regulations and in accordance with a timetable agreed with the Authority.
+End of year reports and accounts completed by schools for submission to the Authority are to be prepared on the same accounting basis as the Authority's financial accounts, that is on an accruals accounting basis, as detailed in the Authority's financial regulations and in accordance with a timetable agreed with the Authority.
 Support will be available from the Authority for schools requiring assistance in this process.